brandonbrnich/DeepSpeechAssessment/README.md

 4. [Sirens_Noise] Noise from sirens (Low -> Medium -> High)

 Four EMS speech sample used: Paramedic Smith, EMT 107, EMT 101 (under the folder "audio")

-## GRAPH EXPLANATION

-### performance under different noise profiles

-Clean, Low Noise, Medium Noise, High Noise denote the strength of the noise in the background

-(Google) or (Mozilla) denote the speech recognition technique used

-For example:

-Clean (Google): Google speech recognition performance without noisy background

-Clean (Mozilla): Mozilla Deepspeech Recognition performance without noisy background

-#### cafe.png

-This graph shows the speech recognition performance for both google speech recognition and deepspeech recogition assessed in a cafeteria.

-#### ppl.png

-This graph shows the speech recognition performance for both google speech recognition and deepspeech recogition assessed when people are talking in the background

-#### sirens.png

-This graph shows the speech recognition performance for both google speech recognition and deepspeech recogition assessed with sirens noise

-### Overall Performance assessment

-#### deep_ave.png

-This graph shows the performance of DEEPSPEECH under different noise profiles

-#### compare.png

-This graph shows the comparison of performances between Google Speech Recognition and Deepspeech Recognition